 In this Essay, I recount John Locke’s 1689 Letter Concerning Toleration and explain how religious liberty continues to rest on Lockean and related justifications.
 These various justifications depend in part on religious-moral reasoning (both Christian and non-Christian) and in part on political-pragmatic considerations.
 I then discuss recent and ongoing developments in the American religious landscape, including a radical increase in religious diversity, the modernization of traditional faiths, the individualization or "spiritualization" of religion, and the increasing secularization of individual belief structures.
 I suggest that these developments, over time, may seriously threaten the underlying religious-moral and political-pragmatic foundations of religious liberty and therefore America’s commitment to religious liberty as a fundamental value.
 If I am correct, the long-term future of American religious liberty may be in peril.

 Conkle, Daniel O., "Religious Truth, Pluralism, and Secularization: The Shaking Foundations of American Religious Liberty" (2011).
-Faculty Publications.
-Paper 236.
+Articles by Maurer Faculty.
+236.